-Parents requesting open enrollment out of the school district for their student will notify the sending and receiving school district in accordance with district practice.
+Parents requesting open enrollment out of the school district for their student will notify the sending and receiving school district no later than March 1 in the school year preceding the first year desired for open enrollment.
 The notice is made on forms provided by the Department of Education.
 The forms are available at the central administration office.

-Parents of children who will begin kindergarten and prekindergarten children enrolled in special education programs and included in the district's basic enrollment will file in the same manner.
+Parents of children who will begin kindergarten in the school district are exempt from the open enrollment March 1 deadline Parents of children who will begin kindergarten and prekindergarten children enrolled in special education programs and included in the district's basic enrollment will file in the same manner set forth above by September 1.
+Parents who have good cause as defined by law for failing to meet the March 1 deadline may make an open enrollment request by September1 unless another deadline applies.

 The receiving district will approve or deny open enrollment requests according to the timelines established by law.
-The parents may withdraw the open enrollment request prior to the board's approval of the application.
+The parents may withdraw the open enrollment request prior start of the school.
 The receiving district's superintendent will notify the parents and sending school district by mail within five days of the school district's action to approve or deny the open enrollment request.